 Students registering for classes at the university are responsible for complying with the academic regulations of the university catalog.
+The academic policies outlined in this section are applicable to all programs.
 Some programs have Handbooks with additional requirements.
+Students must comply with the academic requirements for their Graduate Program.
 Unfamiliarity with these regulations does not constitute a valid reason for failure to comply.
 If there are questions, students should ask their advisor, the registrar, or the academic dean.

 Good Academic Standing

 Good academic standing is maintained with a cumulative grade point average (GPA) of at least 3.0.
 Grade point averages are computed at the end of each semester.
 Students have the right to continue their studies at the university as long as they are in good academic standing, are making satisfactory progress toward a degree, and are complying with other university standards.

 Students failing to maintain a 3.0 cumulative GPA for graduate work will be placed on academic probation.
 Students on academic probation have one semester to raise their cumulative GPA to 3.0.
 A semester is a 16 week term.

 Students on academic probation who fail to raise their cumulative GPA to 3.0 within one semester will be placed on academic suspension and prohibited from enrolling in graduate courses for one semester.
 Students are also be placed on academic suspension after failing all courses in a semester.
 A semester is a 16 week term.

 Academic Suspension Appeal Procedure

 Students appealing academic suspension must reapply and submit a letter to the office of Graduate Studies explaining all extenuating circumstances.
 The application and letter will be reviewed by the Graduate Council.
 The decision of the Graduate Council is final.